ainsleyrutterford/Hackintosh/README.md

 # Hackintosh

-Notes about the installation processes for Windows, and macOS on an ASRock Z490 Phantom Gaming-ITX/TB3.
+Notes about the installation processes for Windows 10 and macOS Monterey on an ASRock Z490 Phantom Gaming-ITX/TB3.
 Some benchmark scores are available [here](docs/benchmarks.md).

 ## Hardware